kcl-lang/kcl-lang.io/docs/events/2022/kcl_paper.md

 # KCL papers were accepted by SETTA 2022

-Recently, the KCL paper written by the team members of kcl-lang was accepted by SETTA 2022 International Conference.
+Recently, the KCL paper written by the team members was accepted by SETTA 2022 International Conference.

 ![](/img/docs/events/2022/kcl_paper_setta.png)